-Install via USB drive
+Installing via USB drive

-To create a bootable USB drive that will install the target root file system image into a target system, select USB Installer from the toolbox on the left side of the RedHawk
+To create a bootable USB drive that will install the target system image into a target system, select USB Installer from the toolbox on the left side of the RedHawk Architect main window.

-Architect main window.
 This will display the Deploy via Installation USB Drive page, as shown in the following figure.

-Figure 1-50 Deploy via Installation USB Drive Page
+Figure 1-62 Deploy via Installation USB Drive Page